exonum/rfcs/README.md

 on what part of the ecosystem you are proposing to change, but may include the following.

-- API changes.
+  - Changes in the public interface of the `exonum` crate.
   - Architecture changes.
   - Adding new features.
   - Removing existing features.
   - Changing feature behavior.

 Some changes do not require an RFC: